TNL-Project/TNL/Documentation/UsersGuide/ReductionAndScan/ug_ReductionAndScan.md

 ### Scalar product

 One of the most important operation in the linear algebra is the scalar product of two vectors.
-Compared to coputing the sum of vector elements we must change the function `fetch` to read elements from both vectors and multiply them.
+Compared to computing the sum of vector elements we must change the function `fetch` to read elements from both vectors and multiply them.
 See the following example.

 \includelineno ScalarProductExample.cpp